Generalization and Robustness of the Tilted Empirical Risk: Introduction

-\begin{itemize} \item We provide upper and lower bounds on the tilted generalization error via uniform and information-theoretic approaches under bounded loss functions for both positive and negative tilts and show that the convergence rates of the upper bounds are $O(1/\sqrt{n})$, as expected, where $n$ is the number of training samples. \item We provide upper and lower bounds on the tilted generalization error under {\em unbounded loss} functions for the negative tilt with the convergence rate of $O(1/\sqrt{n})$ via a uniform approach. \item We study the robustness of the tilted empirical risk under distribution shift induced by noise or outliers for unbounded loss functions with bounded second-moment assumption and negative tilt, and derive generalization bounds that justify the robustness properties of TERM~\citep{li2020tilted} for negative tilt. \item We study the KL-regularized TERM problem and provide an upper bound on the expected tilted generalization error with convergence rate $O(1/n)$. \end{itemize}
+\begin{itemize} \item In Section~\ref{sec: ubounded loss gen}, we provide upper and lower bounds on the tilted generalization error under {\em unbounded loss} functions for the negative tilt with a bound via uniform and information-theoretical approaches and establish the convergence rate of $O(n^{-\epsilon/(1+\epsilon)})$ for some $\epsilon\in(0,1]$. \item In Section~\ref{sec: robust}, we study the robustness of the tilted empirical risk under distribution shift induced by noise or outliers for unbounded loss functions with bounded $(1+\epsilon)$-th moment assumption, for some $\epsilon\in(0,1]$, and negative tilt, and derive generalization bounds.

-The paper is organised as follows: Section \ref{sec:prelim} introduces notation, the problem, and the risk functions used in this paper.
-Our upper and lower bounds on the tilted generalization error for bounded loss functions via uniform and information-theoretic approaches are given in Section \ref{sec: gen bounds bounded}.
-The upper and lower bounds on the tilted generalization error for unbounded loss functions with bounded second moments are given in Section~\ref{sec: ubounded loss gen}.
-Section \ref{sec: robust} is devoted to the study of robustness to the distributional shift in training samples.
-The KL-regularized TERM is considered in Section \ref{sec: reg problem}.
-Section \ref{sec:related} surveys related work.
-Section \ref{sec:con} concludes the paper.
-Technical tools and proofs are deferred to the appendices.
+\item In Section~\ref{sec:Experiment}, we provide a data-driven approach to selecting the value of tilt for regression problems, with observed test errors corroborating the theoretical bounds. \item In Section~\ref{sec: reg problem unbounded}, we study the KL-regularized TERM problem under unbounded loss function with bounded second moment assumption and provide an upper bound on the expected tilted generalization error with convergence rate $O(n^{-\epsilon})$ under unbounded loss function with bounded $(1+\epsilon)$-th moment for some $\epsilon\in(0,1]$. \end{itemize}